kosl/ihipp-examples/docs/week3.md

 ### Goal
 Write a ping pong program using MPI_Send and MPI_Recv.Two processes ping pong a token back and forth, incrementing it until it reaches a given value.

--Process 0 sends a message to process 1 (ping).
+- Process 0 sends a message to process 1 (ping)
--After receiving this message, process 1 sends a message back to process 0 (pong).
+- After receiving this message, process 1 sends a message back to process 0 (pong)
--Each time a message is send, the token is incremented by one.
+- Each time a message is send, the token is incremented by one
--Repeat this ping pong until the value of token reaches 6, i.e. 3 pings and 3 pongs.
+- Repeat this ping pong until the value of token reaches 6, i.e. 3 pings and 3 pongs

 ## 2.4 D:
 Does the program work for different number of pings and pongs, i.e. 3 pings and 2 pongs?